Autonomous-Resilient-Cyber-Defence/PrimAITE/PRIMAITE/docs/source/about.rst

       * PATCHING - when a status of patching is entered, the node will automatically exit this state after a number of steps (as defined by the osPatchingDuration configuration item) after which it returns to a GOOD state
       * COMPROMISED

+   * File System State:

+      * GOOD
+      * CORRUPT (can be resolved by repair or restore)
+      * DESTROYED (can be resolved by restore only)
+      * REPAIRING - when a status of repairing is entered, the node will automatically exit this state after a number of steps (as defined by the fileSystemRepairingLimit configuration item) after which it returns to a GOOD state
+      * RESTORING - when a status of repairing is entered, the node will automatically exit this state after a number of steps (as defined by the fileSystemRestoringLimit configuration item) after which it returns to a GOOD state

 * Service Nodes only:

    * Service State (for any associated service):